newscoop/theme-Storyteller/README.md

 The Storyteller
 ===============

-Long-form storytelling theme for Newscoop inspired by Snowfall and Firestorm.
+Long-form storytelling theme for Newscoop inspired by Snowfall and Firestorm, based on Rockstar.